Kamil-Siwiec/Kamil-Siwiec/README.md

 ## About me
 ### 👀 I’m interested in Web/Frontend Development, Programming...
-- Ever since I was young kid, teen, adult and until today I have been interested in computer games, computers, programs, tools, technology, the Internet and the It world in general.
+- Ever since I was kid, teen, adult and until today I have been interested in computer games, computers, programs, tools, technology, the Internet and the It world in general.
 ### 🌱 I try to learn from the best.
 So I have currently completed or am in the process of completing any of the following training courses.
 - [Szkoła Reacta](https://szkolareacta.pl/)